web3privacy/docs/docs/membership/personal-benefits.md

 ### ✦ Special chat group access

-There is a closed chat group for all individual members where you can communicate directly with the [Core Team](/core-team) or connect with each other.
+Private chat for all members where you can communicate directly with the [Core Team](/core-team) and connect with each other.

 ### ✦ Access to special deals of our partners

-As a member, you are entitled to special discounts and offers from our Partners or member organisations.
+Special discounts and offers from our member organisations.

 ### ✦ Discount in our store (25%)